maniaplanet/documentation/importer/index.md

 Import a mesh
 -
 See the dedicated page: [mesh import](importer_mesh.html)
-Note : A mesh itself isnt usable in Maniaplanet, but is a component of items and char skins
+Note : A mesh itself isn't usable in Maniaplanet, but is a component of items and char skins

+Import a font
+-
+See the dedicated page: [font import](importer_font.html)

 ChangeLog
 -
 ```
+2014-07-23  - font importer
 2014-04-08  - major importer update, new doc
 2014-03-28  - pivot snapping parameter (pivot snapping already existed but it could not be customized nor deactivated)
 			- pivot switching now binded to numpad "." key (because 'tab' is now used to hide item list in the editor)